10 Ways to Prevent Forest Fires

 Whenever you smoke, douse your butts with water and place them in a fire-proof container to safely dispose of after you’re sure they’ve gone out.
 And whatever you do, don’t toss them on the ground.

-Before you light up a campfire while camping, ensure the conditions are safe and that there isn’t a fire ban where you are — and never leave your campfire unattended.
+Before you light a campfire or bonfire, make sure the conditions are safe and that there isn’t a fire ban where you are.
 When you’re done, douse the fire and wait until it’s completely cold to the touch before leaving your campsite.
+Never leave a fire unattended.

 4. Mow the lawn before 10am

 If you need to mow your lawn, the California Wildland Fire Coordinating Group recommends doing it early, before temperatures peak.
-But if it’s excessively windy and dry, wait for another day because the metal blades underneath your mower can easily spark a fire if they strike a rock.
+But if it’s excessively windy and dry, wait until another day.
+In these conditions, the metal blades underneath your mower can easily spark a fire if they strike a rock.

 5. Make sure your car's exhaust is up to par

 Check the exhaust of your vehicle, chainsaw, leaf blower, etc. to make sure they're equipped with spark arrestors, which prevent engines from emitting flammable debris.
-And keep in mind that your exhaust can reach temperatures of 1,000+ degrees!
+And keep in mind that your exhaust can reach temperatures exceeding 1,000 degrees!

 6. Stay on the road